 Here I go again, confidentially sprouting forth about IKs on the basis of stats, pics and online interpolation.
 I have not tried or even seen this boat.
 There seem to be two versions of Swing 1 and 2 being produced.
 Innova distributors in the US get black hulled models with a dirt- and water-shedding teflon coating.
 Europe gets grey hulls which appear shinier; only the deck is Hevealon.
-More on IK materials here or right.
+More on IK materials here or right; note the 2018 updates.

 The decked Swings look based on the more modern Twists.
 As others have commented, they appear to be taking on IKs from Advanced Elements and even the bird’s-eye view is similar.
 From the profiles below it appears they’re more ellipsoid or ‘lemon shaped’ than previous incarnations, or maybe it’s just that they’re substantially wider which exaggerates this impression.

 Me, I’ve always preferred the lack of a deck on my IKs.
 It makes packing, getting in and falling out all so much easier, and paddling in the open is much more fun.
 The problem with my old Sunny (which became the near-identical 410C then a Solar 3 in 2017) was that it would swamp fairly easily in lumpy water because it was a long boat with low sides that flexed in the middle with the weight of a hefty single paddler like me.
 This is partly a function of Gumotex’s single side tube design as well as its pliable ‘easy fold’ Nitrilon fabric; it’s less rigid than the twin tubes and stiffer PVC fabric of my notably faster Incept.